-Meetings shall be chaired by the Democracy, Operations and Community Officer.
+Meetings shall be chaired by the Union Affairs Officer.

 The Chair shall have an additional vote to cast in the event of a tie.

 Meetings shall be scheduled at a minimum of twice in Terms 1 and 2 and at least once in Term 3.